mansengstedt/spring-ai-llms/README.md

 ## Service End points

-* POST /chat/haiku?provider=ANTHROPIC create a haiku from Anthropic with given parameters from Docker LLMs
+* POST /chat/haiku?provider={provider} create a haiku from provider, for example Anthropic, with given parameters
-* POST /chat/llm?provider=OLLAMA chat with internal LLMs using Ollama
-* POST /chat/llm?provider=DOCKER chat with docker LLMs using Docker
-* POST /chat/llm?provider=OPENAI chat with external LLMs using OpenAI
-* POST /chat/llm?provider=ANTHROPIC chat with external LLMs using Anthropic
+* POST /chat/llm chat with an LLM given in the request object, either OLLAMA, DOCKER, OPENAI, ANTHROPIC or GEMINI
 * POST /chat/llm/all chat with all LLMs and return all answers
 * GET /chat/prompt/{prompt-id} get llmPrompt and completions from given llmPromptId
 * GET /chat/chat/{chat-id} get chat by chatId
+* GET /chat/chat/prompt/contains/{part-of-prompt} get chats containing the given part of the prompt
+* GET /chat/chat/completion/contains/{part-of-completion} get chats containing the given part of the completion
 * GET /chat/status get chat service status for all LLMs